helfi92/helfi92.github.io/_posts/2018-05-18-rethinking-our-ui.md

 ### Why GraphQL?
 Here's a couple of reasons:

-* Low latency
+* Reduced bandwidth
 * Declarative
 * Self documented

-#### Low latency
+#### Reduced Bandwidth
 With GraphQL, a view can get all of its data in a single round trip.
 Moreover, the response contains only what the view needs, hence less data transferred over the wire.
+On the downside, since the GraphQL layer will sit on top of our APIs instead of supporting them natively, the latency will be slightly higher than before.

 #### Declarative
 With GraphQL you define what you want, not how you get it.